Henrik-Nordlund/IT-Infrastructure-Projects/README.md

 ## Purpose

-This repository documents hands-on technical work and provides examples of practical experience with Microsoft-based IT environments.
+This repository documents hands-on technical work and provides examples of practical experience with Microsoft-based IT environments, including lessons learned from the work.
+The repository is continuously updated as new labs and infrastructure projects are completed.